hadron-project/hadron/README.md

 ### central thesis
 Older AMQP style systems were great and have some advantages, but fall short of Kafka style streaming capabilities, specifically message persistence.
 More recent blends of the technologies, like Nats, offer a nice blend, but lack many of the core features needed from both domains.

 Rust is an excellent language to use for writing a system such as this.
 We will build upon the tokio runtime for networking.
-Will use Rusts async/await system for readability and approachability of the system (hopefully will have more contributors this way).
+Will use Rust's async/await system for readability and approachability of the system (hopefully will have more contributors this way).
 Will leverage message passing patterns within the system to completely avoid locks & leverage Rust’s ownership system to its maximum potential.

 ### three types of streams
 Everything is a stream.

 - **Persistent (PS):** Messages are persistent.
 No topics.
-Optional ID time box for deduplication.
+Optional ID time box for deduplication and transaction like semantics.
 - **Ephemeral (ES):** AMQP exchange style stream.
 Topics are used for consumer matching.
 - **Response (RS):** Similar to an ephemeral stream, except it is immediately removed after first message is published to it.